Introduction

 The district court in this case agreed with defendant Cherry Auction that Fonovisa did not, as a matter of law, meet either the control or the financial benefit prong of the vicarious copyright infringement test articulated in Gershwin, supra.
 Rather, the district court concluded that based on the pleadings, "Cherry Auction neither supervised nor profited from the vendors' sales."
 847 F. Supp. at 1496.
 In the district court's view, with respect to both control and financial benefit, Cherry Auction was in the same position as an absentee landlord who has surrendered its exclusive right of occupancy in its leased property to its tenants.

 This analogy to absentee landlord is not in accord with the facts as alleged in the district court and which we, for purposes of appeal, must accept.
 The allegations below were that vendors occupied small booths within premises that Cherry Auction controlled and patrolled.
 According to the complaint, Cherry Auction had the right to terminate vendors for any reason whatsoever and through that right had the ability to control the activities of vendors on the premises.
 In addition, Cherry Auction promoted the swap meet and controlled the access of customers to the swap meet area.
-In terms of control, the allegations before us are strikingly similar to those in Shapiro and Gershwin
+In terms of control, the allegations before us are strikingly similar to those in Shapiro and Gershwin.

 In Shapiro, for example, the court focused on the formal licensing agreement between defendant department store and the direct infringer-concessionaire.
 There, the concessionaire selling the bootleg recordings had a licensing agreement with the department store (H. L. Green Company) that required the concessionaire and its employees to "abide by, observe and obey all regulations promulgated from time to time by the H. L. Green Company," and H. L. Green Company had the "unreviewable discretion" to discharge the concessionaires' employees.
 316 F.2d at 306.
 In practice, H. L. Green Company was not actively involved in the sale of records and the concessionaire controlled and supervised the individual employees.
 Id.
 Nevertheless, H. L. Green's ability to police its concessionaire - which parallels Cherry Auction's ability to police its vendors under Cherry Auction's similarly broad contract with its vendors - was sufficient to satisfy the control requirement.
 Id. at 308.